rasifrana/task_manager/README.md

   - Most of the interface is craeted using bootstrap 4

 - Google fonts
-  - to make website beautifully, Montserrat font-family was used referencing https://fonts.google.com/ CDN
+  - to make website beautifully, Karla font-family was used referencing https://fonts.google.com/ CDN

 - Font Awsome
   - All icons are refferenced to Font Awsome CDN